Ernest Benn: Publishing

-In 1918 Benn was awarded a Commander of the Most Excellent Order of the British Empire (CBE).
+In 1918 Benn was appointed a Commander of the Order of the British Empire (CBE).

 Post-war

-In 1921 William Benn introduced his brother Ernest to Victor Gollancz.
-On William's recommendation Gollanz was employed by Benn Brothers Ltd. to review and develop the list of magazines published by the company.
+In 1921, William Benn introduced his brother Ernest to Victor Gollancz.
+On William's recommendation, Gollancz was employed by Benn Brothers Ltd. to review and develop the list of magazines published by the company.
 Within six months Gollancz convinced Benn to publish a series of art books under the company's imprint.
 The books were extremely successful, leading to a rapid increase in company profits.
 Gollancz also recruited novelists such as Edith Nesbit and H. G. Wells to the publishing company.

 By the early 1920s Benn was honorary treasurer of the Industrial League and chairman of the Higher Production Council.
-Benn's father had been created a baronet in June 1914 and after Sir John Benn's death in April 1922 the baronet was conferred upon Ernest Benn, his eldest son.
+Benn's father had been created a baronet in June 1914, and after Sir John Benn's death in April 1922 his eldest son, Ernest Benn, succeeded to the baronetcy.
 In 1923 the company changed its name from Benn Brothers Ltd. to Ernest Benn Limited.

 Although Benn considered Victor Gollancz to be a "publishing genius", he was not prepared to cede full control of the company to him.
 The two men had grown apart politically; Benn had moved to the right during the 1920s, whereas Gollancz had leftist views and strongly supported the Labour Party.
 Gollancz expressed his disapproval of the publication in 1925 of Ernest Benn's book, Confessions of a Capitalist, in which the merits of laissez-faire capitalism were extolled.
 Gollancz's contract expired in April 1927, after which he left Ernest Benn Ltd. to form his own publishing company.